tehbillis/reading-notes/201/class-01.md

 1. **Describe 2 things that *require* Javascript in the browser? -** Dynamic content, such as changing information on the page.
 And asynchronous content, such as retrieving or updating information in a database without reloading the web page.
 2. **How can you add Javascript to an HTML document? -** Either internally or externally with the `<script>` tag.

+## Things I Want To Know More About

+I want to learn more about API's.